 In the Strike 3.0 Reversal Strategy, we use S/R Lines for our "line in the sand" on reversals.
 Once we've identified a pair for reversal and we have Strike 3.0 Reversal signals, we will look for a nearby S/R line to place our order.
 Typically we'll put it five pips ahead of the S/R line (5 pips above for a significant reversal, five pips below for a short reversal.)
 We try to pick a critical S/R line (preferably a weekly line) at which price would have a strong rejection.
 We will also use Fibonacci levels, Pivots or Psychological levels (levels whose price ends in zero) for use in finding targets for our reversal trades.

 In the Strike 3.0 Momentum Strategy, after we get our Momentum Signal, we set a limit order ahead of the 20 periods Simple Moving Average for a pullback entry.
 We have an initial target but will adjust the objective ahead of an S/R line.
 This is a summary of how to calculate forex support and resistance zones.

 Thank you for reading!

-Please leave a comment below if you have any questions on How to use support and resistance for identifying decision!
+Please leave a comment below if you have any questions on How to use the support and resistance for identifying trends!

 Also, please give this strategy a 5 star if you enjoyed it!